 TFOOP workshop titled ‘My Old Photos’.
-Photo by Yi Shien Sim.
+Photo provided by Yi Shien Sim.

 From October to December, Yale-NUS College organised a series of The Future of Our Pasts (TFOOP) workshops to help young Singaporeans engage in Singapore’s history through art and creative projects.
 The workshops are a continuation ofthe conversations on Singapore’s historical narrative that started with the TFOOP Festival held at the start of the year.

 With the aim of demonstrating how creative and artistic mediums can help expand one’s historical imagination, the themed workshops were facilitated by local art practitioners and researchers.

 President of Yale-NUS College and Professor of Humanities (History) Tan Tai Yong, who is also a member of the Singapore Bicentennial Advisory Panel, said, “From TFOOP Festival, we saw many compelling stories from Singapore’s past that began with an individual’s own family history.
 Thus, we curated these workshops, based on the theme of ‘family’, to help more Singaporeans find their own unique entry points into Singapore’s story.
 We hope to continue to encourage young people to engage in history-making.”

 Ms Evannia Handoyo, Programme Executive and Yale-NUS alumna, Mr Art Naming, Programme Consultant and Yale-NUS alumnus, and Ms Tan Li-Jen, Research Associate (all three at Yale-NUS College), are organising the TFOOP workshops.
 They explained that each workshop connects participants with local arts practitioners who work in a variety of mediums: performance, photography, writing and more.
 The workshops also helped participants find “personal and intimate entry points into historical study”.